ceramicskate0/TheCollective/README.md

      Actually we all should try to create detections for these and their variations as well as for everything they do ;D
 --------------------------------------------------------------------------------

+# ANNOUNCEMENT
+- DUE TO MICROSOFT PURCHASE MAY MOVE TO BITBUCKET

 # Contrib: